Reviewing Innodata Inc. (INOD)'s and NCR Corporation (NYSE:NCR)'s results | New Business Observer

 |1

 The shares of both Innodata Inc. and NCR Corporation are owned by institutional investors at 27.1% and 96.7% respectively.
-Insiders held 4.3% of Innodata Inc. shares.
-Competitively, insiders own roughly 0.7% of NCR Corporation’s shares.
+Innodata Inc.’s share held by insiders are 4.3%.
+On the other hand, insiders held about 0.7% of NCR Corporation’s shares.

 Performance